juzybits/polymedia-commando/README.md

 See all available tools with `zui -h`:

 ```
-Usage: zui COMMAND [OPTIONS]

 POLYMEDIA ZUI: Sui command line tools

 Options:
   -V, --version      output the version number
   -h, --help         display help for command

 Commands:
-  balance             Get the total Coin<T> balance owned by one or more addresses.
+  balance            Get the total Coin<T> balance owned by one or more addresses
   bulksend           Send Coin<T> to a list of addresses
   empty-wallet       Send all objects in your wallet to a random address (except Coin<SUI>)
   faucet             Get SUI from the faucet on localnet/devnet/testnet
   find-coin-holders  Find Coin<T> holders using the Suiscan API
   find-last-tx       Find the last transaction for each Sui address
   find-nft-holders   Find NFT holders for a set of collections via Indexer.xyz
   find-nfts          Find all NFTs and their owners for a set of collections via Indexer.xyz
+  help               display help for command
-  random-addresses    Generate pseudorandom Sui addresses
+  random-addr        Generate pseudorandom Sui addresses
   send-coin          Send a Coin<T> amount to a recipient
-  test-rpc-endpoints  Test the latency of various Sui RPC endpoints
+  test-rpcs          Measure the latency of various Sui RPC endpoints
 ```